 For any student who has been retained and chooses to withdraw from St. Philip's School and Community Center, the child's grade-level for retention will be recorded on the student's official school records.
-Additionally, the failed course will be documented in their school's official school records.

 Referral: Retention is not an option